luismiguelcruz/roboticHoover/README.md

 Placing the hoover on a patch of dirt ("hoovering") removes the patch of dirt so that patch is then clean for the remainder of the program run.
 The hoover is always on - there is no need to enable it.

 Driving into a wall has no effect (the robot skids in place).

+### Problem with @Service
+I could notice that I defined an empty constructor in RoboticHooverServiceImpl.
+Spring uses dependency injection, what means that we should have one instance of the service.
+That instance is injected everywhere where it is needed.
+When I defined and empty constructor I broke this rule and it was allowed to have multiple instances of the service.

 ## Assumptions
 I have assumed the following assumptions for creating the code: